 5. Language requirements for Italian university application

 Italian universities offer study programmes taught both in Italian and English.
-However, most English study programmes are available for postgraduate level, Master’s and PhD courses.
-Within some Italian universities, you may have the option to apply for degrees taught in Italian, but take the assignments and exams in English.
+However, most English study programmes are available for postgraduate level, Master’s degrees and PhD courses.
+Within some Italian universities, you may have the option to apply for degrees taught in the Italian language, but take the assignments and exams in English.

 Language tests accepted by universities in Italy:Italian